vrurg/raku-Config-BINDish/README.md

 This module is very much experimental in the sense of the API it provides.
 The grammar is expected to be more stable, yet no warranties can be given at the moment.

 Also, all the documentation here is created in write-only mode.
-No proof-reading has been done yet.
-All kinds and levels of ugliness are anticipated!
-My apologies for the situation, hope to get some spare hours to fix it some day.
+No proof-reading has been done so far.
+All kinds and levels of ugliness and errors are anticipated!
+My apologies for the situation, hope to get some spare hours to fix it some day in the future.

 PREFACE
 =======